-Due to the centrality of conspiracy to the GRT and the broader literature on conspiracy theories (e.g. Walter and Drochon, 2022; Douglas et al, 2017), we also include Bruder et al (2013: 5)'s five question Conspiracy Mindedness Block from their Conspiracy Mentality Questionnaire.
+Due to the centrality of conspiracy to the GRT and the broader literature on conspiracy theories (e.g., Douglas, Sutton and Cichocka 2017; Walter and Drochon 2022), we also include Bruder et al. (2013: 5)'s five question Conspiracy Mindedness Block from their Conspiracy Mentality Questionnaire.
 We also include a battery of questions measuring grievances regarding societal change, economics, political expression, and historical narratives.
-Socio-demographic and political measures were also included: age, gender, education, region, income, migration background, and 2021 federal election vote choice (see supplementary materials for details and German language wording).
+Sociodemographic and political measures were also included: age, gender, education, region, income, migration background, and 2021 federal election vote choice (see supplementary materials for details and German language wording).